lukaszdabrowskicom/SoftwareDevelopment/README.md

  - [ExcelUtils] new method: LoadDataFromTextFile UPLOADED /* loads data from text CSV-like file into DataTable */

-# This is free C# library consisting of various util classes for common day-to-day operations.
+# This is a free C# library consisting of various util classes for common day-to-day operations.

 # This library can be downloaded free of charge and be distributed, further modified and used for commercial gain according to MIT licence, that is shipped with this project.